 Service Animal Policy

-Service animals are welcome to Truist Park and can enter through any gate.
-You may also relieve service animals at any gate; just speak to a Guest Services or Security staff member before exiting the gate.
+Trained service animals and service animals in training are welcome to Truist Park and can enter through any gate.
+You may also relieve service animals at any gate; just speak to a Guest Services or Security staff member before exiting.
 Water fountains can be found throughout the concourse to hydrate your service animal.
-Water fountains can be found throughout the ballpark.
-If you or your dog are in need of a water bowl, please stop any guest services booth to pick one up.

 Truist Park is a tobacco-free facility.
 Smoking, including e-cigarettes, is permitted in a designated area outside the Third Base Gate.
 Tobacco use is prohibited in the seating bowl, concourses, Plaza, restrooms and in all premium seating areas.

 Learn more about your favorite Atlanta Braves players and coaches with a souvenir program.
 It’s the perfect keepsake to commemorate your trip to Truist Park, and its features and Q and A’s with the players are a great way to get to know the team.
-Souvenir programs can be purchased at the Braves Clubhouse Store at CNN Center, the Truist Park Clubhouse, or by calling 404-523-5854.
-For more information, see MERCHANDISE.
+Souvenir programs can be purchased at the Truist Park Clubhouse Store or by emailing firstname.lastname@example.org.

 Looking for a unique venue for a corporate event, wedding, reception or banquet?
 Truist Park has several amazing clubs available on non-gamedays for events.
 For more information, call the Braves Special Events department at 404-614-2363.